hupe1980/genie/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/hupe1980/genie.svg)](https://pkg.go.dev/github.com/hupe1980/genie)
 > Genie is a Proof of Concept (POC) source code generator that showcases the potential of utilizing Large Language Models (LLMs) for code generation.
 As a limited prototype, Genie provides a glimpse into the capabilities of LLM-based code generation tools.
 It allows users to experiment with generating source code based on simplified prompts or descriptions.

-Genie is based on https://github.com/smol-ai/developer.
+Genie is heavily influenced by https://github.com/smol-ai/developer.

 ## Installing
 You can install the pre-compiled binary in several different ways